ssun5/ssun5.github.io/src/posts/sys_id.md

 $$
 </b>

-The single pole sits at on the negative real axis.
+The single pole sits on the negative real axis.
 There is no overshoot, no oscillation, and no inflection: the response monotonically approaches $K$.

 <img class="center" src="/assets/img/sys_id/first_order_step.svg" alt="first_order_step">